 The Indian Arranged Marriage Puzzle in Cultural Context

 A terrific amount has been written about Indian arranged marriages, of course.
-While I focused on reasons why some aspects of its decision making process favor positive longer-term outcomes, I certainly don’t mean to suggest that this is a superior method of finding someone to marry.
+While I focused on the reasons why some aspects of its decision-making process favor positive longer-term outcomes, I certainly don’t mean to suggest that this is a superior method of finding someone to marry.
 Rather, I see the positive outcomes as a puzzle.
 There are many important aspects of arranged marriage that I didn’t discuss such as its roots, supports, and long history in Indian culture that make it socially acceptable.
 But just as there are heartwarming success stories about marriages between strangers leading to lasting love, there are stories of exploitation and suffering of women.
 One could easily write a lengthy dissertation examining the negative aspects of Indian arranged marriages.

-If you have a good or a bad personal experience with an arranged marriage, please share your story in the comments below.
+If you have a good or bad personal experience with an arranged marriage, please share your story in the comments below.
 Let me know if you agree with this article or whether you think I am off the mark.

 If you enjoyed this article, you may enjoy my other posts on Indian arranged marriages.